sdc-china/IDA-doc/_posts/2018-01-15-installlation-post-installation.md

 ### Monitoring configuration

-You could refer to [Monitoring configuration](../administration/administration_monitoring configuration.html) to enable monitoring feature of Keter.
+You could refer to [Monitoring configuration](../administration/administration_monitoring configuration.html) to enable monitoring feature of IDA.